 You may have read that many scholarships go unclaimed each year.
 Although true, the reason is often that the scholarship has such narrow restrictions or requirements that few applicants qualify.
 Searching in your own community often turns out to be more successful.

 Success comes with prayer and diligently researching each source with attention to details, requirements, and deadlines.
 Some scholarships are based solely on merit or special achievement.
 Some are based on financial need.
 Don't automatically assume your family will not qualify financially.
 As the cost of attending college increases each year, students from many family financial profiles are finding that they may demonstrate financial need.
 When doing your research, take notes and/or make copies of scholarship data or announcements.
 Keeping a financial aid journal can help you manage your research.
 Obtain all the pertinent information and requirements.
 Print or type applications and complete them thoroughly.
 Meet deadlines.
 Pay careful attention to content, grammar, and spelling.
 Incomplete applications are often discarded in favor of well-done and complete applications.
 Take the time to represent yourself well.

 The United States Department of Education has granted Patrick Henry College approval to participate in DOE programs.
 Its listing in the DOE's Directory of Postsecondary Institutions (OPE ID # 039513-00) qualifies interested students to participate in a number of private opportunities for financing their education at Patrick Henry College.
 This includes state 529 college savings plans, scholarships, grants, and private student loans.
 For further information, please refer to the IRS Publication 970, Tax Benefits for Education.
 But remember, governmental funds of any type may not be used at PHC.
 This includes federally funded Title IV programs, state funds, ROTC Scholarships, and the G.I.
 Bill.

 The above resources are provided to assist you in your search for financial aid outside of Patrick Henry College.
 Please note: It is important that students use discernment when searching for scholarship funds.
-The College is governed by its Board of Trustees according to its Fundamental Statements and will not accept any funding, private or governmental, which includes terms which supersede the Board’s authority or conflict with these Fundamental Statements.
+The College is governed by its Board of Trustees according to its Fundamental Statements and will not accept any funding, private or governmental, which includes terms that supersede the Board’s authority or conflict with these Fundamental Statements.